 Students who have taken part in mooting report that they gain a practical understanding of how to apply the law and that their overall research and analysis skills greatly improve.
 Often this will reflect favourably in their overall coursework performance.

 Practical courtroom experience

-As the internal competition progresses, students are exposed to increasingly experienced courtroom practitioners as judges: the quarter-finals are all judges by members of the Faculty of Advocates; the semi-finals by sitting Sheriffs and held in Glasgow Sheriff Court; and in the recent past, the final has been held in the High Court in Glasgow, the Court of Session and even in the United Kingdom Supreme Court.
+As the internal competition progresses, students are exposed to increasingly experienced courtroom practitioners as judges: the quarter-finalists are all judged by members of the Faculty of Advocates; the semi-finals by sitting Sheriffs and held in the Glasgow Sheriff Court; and in the recent past, the final has been held in the High Court in Glasgow, the court of Session and even in the UK Supreme Court.

-The society and more importantly the student finalists, have been fortunate to have had a number of extremely distinguished members of the judicial bench to judge the final in the last few years.
-Including, the Deputy President of the UKSC Lord Hope of Craighead, UKSC Justice Lord Reed and Lord Brodie and Lady Wolffe both from the Court of Session.
+The society and more importantly the student finalists, have been fortunate to have had a number of extremely distinguished members of the judicial bench judge the final in the last few years.
+In 2018, Lord Matthews judged the final in the High Court in Glasgow and our 2019 final was held in the UK Supreme Court in London in front of Lord Reed.

 The opportunity to make submissions in front of such distinguished judges and to receive their feedback is a priceless opportunity.